-The ketones created when we take MCT oils increase mitochondrial efficiency (how efficiently we use fuels, especially fat-for-fuel) and help to supplement the brain's normal reliance on glucose.23 For this reason, MCT supplemented diets improve mental performance in those with Alzheimer’s Disease and age-related cognitive decline.24,25 They have also been shown to aid cognition and protect against the effects of hypoglycaemia (low blood sugar) in diabetics.26 In our research, we have observed that MCTs improve mood in those following a ketogenic diet (paper currently in peer-review).
+The ketones created when we take MCT oils increase mitochondrial efficiency (how efficiently we use fuels, especially fat-for-fuel) and help to supplement the brain's normal reliance on glucose.18 For this reason, MCT-supplemented diets improve mental performance in those with Alzheimer’s Disease and age-related cognitive decline.19,20 They have also been shown to aid cognition and protect against the effects of hypoglycemia (low blood sugar) in diabetics.21 In our research, we have observed that MCTs improve mood in those following a ketogenic diet (paper currently in peer-review).

 Improved cardiometabolic health

-MCTs raise serum triglycerides (fats in the blood), less than standard dietary fats.27,28 High triglycerides are a key indicator heart disease and stroke risk and are one of the first markers that clinicians look to reduce.
-Experimental studies demonstrate that dietary MCTs reduce fat deposition, increase thermogenic rate (calories burned) and fat burning.
-Additionally, several reports suggest that MCTs help preserve insulin sensitivity, both in animal models and patients with Type 2 Diabetes.29
+MCTs raise serum triglycerides (fats in the blood) less than standard dietary fats.22,23 High triglycerides are a key indicator of heart disease and stroke risk, and are one of the first markers that clinicians look to reduce.
+Experimental studies demonstrate that dietary MCTs reduce fat deposition, increase thermogenic rate (calories burned), and fat burning.
+Additionally, several reports suggest that MCTs help preserve insulin sensitivity, both in animal models and patients with Type 2 Diabetes.24

 Greater muscle retention post-injury and while dieting

-Due to the easily used nature of MCTs, they can help to reduce muscle and other tissue breakdown after injury or trauma,30 and improve fat-loss while helping to preserve muscle while dieting.31
+Due to the easily-used nature of MCTs, they can help to reduce muscle and other tissue breakdown after injury or trauma.25

-MCT containing foods can be a great addition to your diet.
-They provide a great source of fuel that can help to improve your mental and physical performance and help you to maintain your optimal body shape more easily.
-Try Nuzest Clean Lean Protein Functional Flavors in Coffee Coconut + MCTs for a tasty and satisfying serving of MCTs in every cup.
+MCT-containing foods can be a great addition to your diet.
+They provide a great source of fuel that can help to improve your mental and physical performance, as well as help you to maintain your optimal body shape more easily.
+Try Clean Lean Protein Functional Flavors in Coffee Coconut + MCTs for a tasty and satisfying serving of MCTs in every cup.

 - Marten B, Pfeuffer M, Schrezenmeir J. Medium-chain triglycerides.
 International Dairy Journal.
 2006;16(11):1374-82.